vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-07-abstract-classes.md

 allows you to describe a method that is not actually implemented in the class.
 Instead, it must be implemented by subclasses before it can be called.
-This allows you to define operations that can be called on all instances of a type, whilst ensuring that all more specific types provide their own version of the functionality.
+This allows you to define operations that can be called on all instances of a type, while ensuring that all more specific types provide their own version of the functionality.

 A class containing abstract methods must be declared `abstract` as well.